-- Students now keep their own book. - Students work collaboratively in groups of 2 or 3. - Students do the Lesson 1 crossword puzzle and activity page. - The teacher monitors group work and assesses the need for more modeling. - Students are to "think aloud" and share their strategies and solutions. - Encourage academic discourse!
+- Students now keep their own book. - Students work collaboratively in groups of 2 or 3. - Students do the Lesson 1 crossword puzzle and activity page. - The teacher monitors group work and assesses the need for more more - assesses the need for more modeling.Students are to "think aloud" and share their strategies and solutions. - Encourage academic discourse!